zambreski/dssat_kcb/README.md

 # dssat_kcb

-This repository contains source code for running DSSAT version 4.7 with daily basal crop coefficients (KCB) read in from files.These coefficients were observed at the field-level using remote imagery.
+This repository contains source code for running DSSAT version 4.7 with daily basal crop coefficients (KCB) read in from forcing files.These coefficients were observed at the field-level using remote imagery.
+The forcing files mimic the structure of the weather files given that the temporal frequencies are the same.

 ## Main modifications